FyroxEngine/rg3d.rs/src/_posts/2025-01-21-fyrox-game-engine-0.36.md

 ## Version Unification

 Fyrox is a project with multiple crates and all these crates had different versions, which made it hard to understand which version of a crate belongs to which version of the engine.
-Now this is fixed and all crates in the project has the same version
+Now this is fixed and all crates in the project has the same version: 0.36.
-- 0.36.
 Why not 0.35, though?
 Turns out that `fyrox-sound` was already at version `0.35` when Fyrox 0.34 was released, so this situation forced the team to switch to version 0.36 instead.

 ## Tile Maps